UXARRAY/uxarray/docs/contributing.rst

 3.5.
 Use Feature Branches
 -------------------------

-In your local clone, make a new branch off of the :code:`main` branch (This is way to go most of the time, but there might be specific cases where, for example, a branch is needed to be created off of another feature branch).
+In your local clone, make a new branch off of the ``main`` branch (This is way to go most of the time, but there might be specific cases where, for example, a branch is needed to be created off of another feature branch).
 Naming this branch, whenever applicable, like the following is not required but may be much helpful for tracking purposes: